-Ran aground at 2330hrs on 26 March 1940 on Oldknuppen Island, south-east of Mandal, Norway, in position 57.57,5N, 07.34,5E, due to a navigational error.
-On 28 March 1940 refloated and interned by Norway at Kristiansand.
+Ran aground at 2330hrs on 26 March 1940 on Oddknuppen Island, south-east of Mandal, Norway, in position 57.57,5N, 07.34,5E, due to a navigational error.
+On 28 March 1940 refloated and interned by Norway, first at Mandal and later at Kristiansand-Marviken.
 Recaptured by Germany on 9 April 1940 and returned to service after being repaired in Kiel.

 Attacks on this boat and other events

 HMS Ursula (N 59) (Lt.Cdr.
 G.C.
 Philips, RN) fired the first British submarine torpedoes of the war in unsuccessfully attacking U-35 and U-21 with a spread of five torpedoes some 23 miles (37 km) north of the Dutch island of Schiermonnikoog.
 (Sources: Dr. Jürgen Rohwer)

 6 Nov 1939